Events · Howard League events

 Commercial rate (statutory and private sectors) : £195

 The Howard League for Penal Reform remains concerned that too many people are being brought into conflict with the criminal justice system and the problematic implications this has for their future lives.
+We want to explore how they can be diverted to more appropriate services.

 - Frances Crook, Chief Executive, Howard League for Penal Reform